 - Fusefire◊: A Vortex-esque Disc blaster pistol with Firefly Tech allowing it to shoot glowing XLR Disc Ammo.

-- Zombie Strike Blade◊: A foam sword taken straight out of the old-school Nerf N-Force foam melee weapons catalogue.
+- Strike Blade◊: A foam sword taken straight out of the old-school NERF N-Force line's Vantage.

 - Ricochet◊: A small Vortex tech Disc pistol that operates like the Ripshot.